DarshilShukla26/HouseNovel/README.md

 # HouseNovel

-# Minneapolis 1900 Directory Extraction & Parsing Suite
+# Minneapolis 1900 Directory Extraction

 This document consolidates all scripts, configurations, and instructions you’ve developed so far for extracting text from scanned directory pages and converting that text into structured JSON.